You are currently viewing You Can Look Stylish in Down Clothes

 8. Accentuate your waist with a belt or look for a down piece that has features like a drawstring to give at least the idea of a waist.

 9. Recall the styling trick to pair bulky with something slim and lean.
-Thus, straight pants or jeans, skinnies, over-the-knee boots are good options to not be mistaken for the Michelin man. 😉
+Thus, straight pants or jeans, skinnies, over-the-knee boots are good options to not be mistaken for the Michelin man.

 11. Identify the down coat that is right for your climate zone.

-down anorak with hood Down coat with additional cover layer and hood (back view).
-The sleeves have a closure as well as knit endings to avoid that body warmth get lost to the ambient air
+Front and back view of the down coat that insulated me from the cold air when watching the Iditarod start.
+It features an additional cover layer, closure at the coats hem, and the sleeves have a closure as well as knit endings to avoid that body warmth get lost to the ambient air.

 Get the inspiration, support, motivation, and tips to look to your best in life.
 Get a subscription to High Latitude Style.
 Deep inside you know when I can do it you can do it too.